chewing/windows-chewing-tsf/README.md

 * tsfreg contains TSF registration helper used in the installer.
 * preferences contains the user preference and phrase editor GUI.

-All parts are licensed under GNU LGPL v2.1 license.
+All parts are licensed under GPL-3.0-or-later license.

 # Development